w314/notes/javaNotes/sqlNotes.md

 The `MINUS` clause ( also called as `EXCEPT` clause in some books) is used to display the records from table 1 while removing the records which are also present in table 2.

-## SQL Functions
+## SQL Functions & Procedures

 > What is a function in SQL?

-- A function in MySQL is a set of statements you can call by name.
+- callable block of code that takes in zero or more parameters and returns a value
+- mainly used to perform and return calculations
+- can be used as part of a SQL expression (since it returns a value)
+- can include DQL and DML (and DDL but not used often in function)
+- some are built-in and we can create our own
+- to use a function / get its value, select from it: `select count(*)...`
 - Stored functions are very similar to stored procedures, except that a function returns a value to the environment in which it is called.
-- User functions can be used as part of a SQL expression..

 > What is the difference between an aggregate and a scalar function?

 - A scalar function is a function that operates on scalar values.
 It takes one (or more) input values as arguments directly and returns a value.
 - An aggregate function is a function that operates on aggregate data.
 It takes a complete set of data as input and returns a value that is computed from all the values in the set.

+### Parameters

+- IN: input parameter. default (and only) type for functions. works like Java parameters (value is used but modifications do not modify original value/variable itself)
+- OUT: value from procedure is passed to caller. user defined variable needed.
+- INOUT: caller passes in value and CAN be modified by procedure and modification is reflected outside of procedure. user defined variable needed.

 ### Aggregate Functions

+- functions that return one value from one or more records
 - MySQL aggregate functions retrieve a single value after performing a calculation on a set of values.
 - In general, aggregate functions ignore null values.
-- Often, aggregate functions are accompanied by the GROUP BY clause of the SELECT statement.
+- `GROUP BY` and `HAVING` are used with aggregate functions, they group records based on the column values

 Most important aggregate functions: